|

 A deep peel is not to be messed with and can be much more serious than medium or light peels.
 Deep peels can treat extreme cases of aging, scarring, discoloration, and actinic keratosis.

-However, it may require months of aftercare to heal from this peel fully.
+However, it may take months of aftercare to fully heal from this peel.

 Downtime

-The AAD Chemical Peels FAQS states the “healing time is 14-21 days and the area will be bandaged…total sun avoidance for 3-6 months…several follow-up visits are required during the first week.”
+The AAD Chemical Peels FAQ States the “healing time is 14-21 days, and the area will be bandaged…total sun avoidance for 3-6 months…several follow-up visits are required during the first week.”

-Deep peels will have a rigorous recovery period because it treats severe skin issues or concerns.
+Deep peels will require a rigorous recovery period because they treat severe skin issues.

 Benefits Of Chemical Peels

 Chemical peels can also promote a healthy skin barrier, boost radiance, and improve elasticity.
-However, your results will also be determined by your aftercare regimen.
+However, your results will also depend on your aftercare regimen.

 Side Effects Of Chemical Peels